 It is not always easy to recognise big data compared to traditional data, but it is important to focus on the 3 Vs:

-To these 3 Vs other important variables are added: variability, truthfulness, visualization and value.
+To these 3 Vs other important variables are added: variability, truthfulness, visualisation and value.
 To distinguish the big data from the standard ones the presence of the three Vs is necessary.
 The road-map to follow to use big data in business and marketing strategies can be summarised in 5 main steps:

 Usually the data coming from outside and not from the company itself are analysed, but the most interesting analyses are obtained from the latter.
 CRM is the first major source of data that a company can draw on, while other data sources are multiple: